hos-b/sqlgen/docs/transactions.md

 ## Automatic Rollback

-sqlgen provides automatic rollback protection through RAII (Resource Acquisition Is Initialization).
-If a transaction is not explicitly committed, it will be automatically rolled back when the connection object goes out of scope.
+sqlgen provides automatic rollback protection through RAII (Resource Acquisition Is Initialization). `begin_transaction` creates a `sqlgen::Transaction` object.
+If a transaction is not explicitly committed, it will be automatically rolled back when the transaction object goes out of scope.
 This helps ensure database consistency.

 ## Error Handling